![]() |

 Because [Code] and regular Inno script have different comment styles, and

-either could be in effect (it depends on where the #include
+either could be in effect (it depends on where the #include is

 located).
 So it's safest to begin with a known state.